 Another commonly heard federal insurance program is Medicaid.
 Medicaid differs from Medicare since it is not just a federal program, but instead it is a joint federal and state insurance program.
 Additionally, the purpose of Medicaid is to provide basic health coverage to low-income individuals, as opposed to Medicare whose main focus is to provide for the population who are 65 and older, have disabilities or ESRD.
 Both programs provide basic healthcare for their specific group and are included in the Social Security Act.

 Why Enroll In Medicare?

 Medicare is a great insurance option if you qualify for its benefits.
 The rates for Medicare are typically much lower than other insurance options and have a broad range of coverage and doctors within their network.
-Since it is specified for a certain population, it has specialized benefits depending on your lifestyle and age at which you enroll.
+Since it is specified for a certain population, it has specialized benefits depending on your lifestyle and the age at which you enroll.

 Initial Enrollment Period (IEP)